|The south side of the Anderson square shortly after the war. B.F. Crayton's store is on the far right.|

 (Wine was so profitable that an 18th-century Charleston wine merchant named Henri Peronneau became known as the richest man in colonial America.
 One of his heirs was the only Andersonian killed in Stoneman's Raid and probably the next-to-last Confederate to die in the Civil War.)

 Anderson Judge J.P.
 Reed actually told Union Gen. Simeon Brown about the wine cellar late in the afternoon of May 1, 1865.
-He was trying to save the town, and he thought alcohol might mellow and pacify the 1,900 troops until they moved on.
+Judge Reed was trying to save the town, and he thought alcohol might mellow and pacify the 1,900 troops (representing Stoneman's 2nd and 3rd Brigades) until they moved on.